EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 ##### Reviewed by Enrico Fortuna ©️

 *Legend*:
-- &#128163;  `Attack`: This icon identify a specific attack.
+- &#128163;  `Attack`: This icon identify a specific attack
-- &#128295; ` Tool:` This symbol represent the tool used to perform a certain attack.
+- &#128295; ` Tool:` This symbol represent the tool used to perform a certain attack
-- &#9940; ` Countermeasures:` It indicates contromeasures for a certain attack.
+- &#9940; ` Countermeasures:` It indicates contromeasures for a certain attack

 ---
 ## Ch.
 1: Footprinting